PraveshKumar007/Angular_Documentation/ReadMe.md

 ## AngularJS Filter

 AngularJS filters allow users to format data in the user interface without altering the original format.
-AngularJS provides a plethora of filters to transform data:

  - currency: Used to format a number to a currency format
  - date: Used to format a date to some format
- - filter: Select a subset from a set of items
- - json: Used to format an object to a JSON string
  - limitTo: Used to limit an array/string, into a specific number of elements/characters
  - lowercase: Used to format a string to lower case
  - number: Can format a numerical value to a string